How Crude Oil Prices Affect Gas Prices

-OPEC is an organization of 14 oil-producing countries that produced 39% of the world's oil in 2019.
+OPEC is an organization of 14 oil-producing countries that will produce and estimated 32% of the world's oil by the end of 2020.
 In 1960, these countries formed an alliance to regulate the supply and the price of oil.
 They realized they had a nonrenewable resource.
 If they competed with each other, the price of oil would be so low that they would run out sooner than if oil prices were higher.

 The 1973 OPEC oil embargo was the first time OPEC flexed its muscles.
 It cut off oil to the United States, limiting supply.
 Prices rose and shifted power away from U.S. oil producers.
 OPEC's goal was to keep the price of oil at around $70/barrel.
 A higher price would have given other countries the incentive to drill new fields, which are too expensive to open when prices are low.

 The United States also imports oil from a non-OPEC member, Mexico.
 This makes America less dependent on OPEC oil.

 What Affects Demand